joaobnv/lan/README.md

 If any test fails then Lan denies the commit.
 The timeout for the tests is 30s for each package.
 Lan also verifies if the coverage of the tests is 100%.
 If not then Lan denies the commit.

+Lan runs [staticcheck](https://staticcheck.dev/) in each package, if it is installed.
+If it exits with a non-zero value then Lan denies the commit.

 Lan runs `go vet` in each package.
 If it exits with a non-zero value then Lan denies the commit.

 Lan checks if some package needs tests but doesn't have them.
 If this occurs then Lan denies the commit.

 # Install on Windows
-Run (Cmd) `set GOEXPERIMENT=jsonv2` and `go install github.com/joaobnv/lan`.
+Run (Cmd) `set GOEXPERIMENT=jsonv2` and `go install github.com/joaobnv/lan@latest`.
 Then copy the installed command and place it in the *.git\hooks* folder of your repository.
 Then rename it to *pre-commit.exe*.

 # Install on Linux
-Run (Bash) `GOEXPERIMENT=jsonv2 go install github.com/joaobnv/lan`.
+Run (Bash) `GOEXPERIMENT=jsonv2 go install github.com/joaobnv/lan@latest`.
 Then copy the installed command and place it in the *.git/hooks* folder of your repository.
 Then rename it to *pre-commit* and give it execution permission.

 # Caveats